 What Age is Great Books Homeschool Video Courses For?

 These courses are designed for high school students ages 14 and older.
 We studied the Greeks this year as well as a portion of The Aeneid.
 This is a very rich, in depth course.
 Honestly, it has been challenging for my high schoolers.
 But that’s what we wanted – something that would challenge us in literature.
 And it certainly has!

-What High School Credit Does Great Books Equal?
+What Homeschool High School Credit Does Great Books Equal?

-Your student will earn two credits for The Greeks and two credits for The Romans.
-“Each year of Old Western Culture is a double-credit homeschool Literature and Social studies course.
+Your student will earn two credits for The Greeks and two credits for The Romans and two credits for Christendom.
+“Each year of Western Culture is a double-credit homeschool Literature and Social studies course.
 The double-credit assumes that the student will watch all the videos, read the required reading, answer the daily worksheets, and take 4 exams (one for each unit).
 This a robust course academically, and requires a lot of reading.
 Wesley Callihan will coach your student on how to approach the reading in the video.”